 - Declaration Page: Find your declaration page if you can.
 One is mailed or emailed to you at every renewal.
 Some policies renew every year, while others renew every six months.
 Look for your damaged vehicle to be listed with comprehensive collision—or "other than" collision—to verify if you are covered.
 You will also be able to see what your deductible is for the coverage.

 - View Your Policy Online: Most insurance companies have your policy accessible online.
 You will more than likely need your policy number.
 Find your policy number on your proof of insurance, which should be in your car at all times.

 - Call Your Insurance Agent: Your agent is a quick and knowledgeable resource.
 Call and ask if you are covered for the loss before filing the claim.
 After a major tornado disaster, all insurance agencies and carriers in the area are busy.
-However, looking up your coverage will only take a manner of minutes, so long as your agency has electricity.
+However, looking up your coverage will only take a matter of minutes, so long as your agency has electricity.
 Plus, if you are covered, your agent will be able to help you file the claim.

 - Call Your Insurance Carrier’s Customer Service Number: Whether you talk to a customer service representative or a claims representative, either should be able to let you know what coverage is listed on your policy.
 Ask to be transferred to the claim representative if you have the appropriate coverage to file the claim.